AnnahGrace01/FTF-CRTT/README.md

 # FTF-CRTT
 This repository provides code and instructions for running the Face-to-Face Competetive Reaction Time Task (FTF-CRTT) first described in our academic article[add hyperlink].
 Please cite this paper in any publications including our code or design.
-Unlike the classical CRTT, ours is designed to be run with two people.
+Unlike the classical CRTT, ours is designed to be run with two participants.
 There are simpler versions of the CRTT available elsewhere designed to be run with just a single person (and a fake "opponent"), which are likey a better option if you wish to run an individual CRTT study.
 For example, available [here](https://www.millisecond.com/download/library/competitivereactiontime).
+Our code allows the winner of each round to send a "sound blast" to the loser.

+## Executable
+We have provided an executable version of our experiment using [PyInstaller](https://github.com/pyinstaller).
+You can use this to view our experiment without interfacing with Python.
+This executable will also allow you to replicate our study.
+If you want to customize our code to extend our research, you will need to modify our script in python.
+Instructions to get started are below.

 ## Installation
+The code is only compatible with Windows.
+I wrote it in Python3 on Windows 11.
+I do not know if it is compatible with other versions of Python or Windows.

 ### Pydub and SimpleAudio
+The code requires you to install [Pydub](https://github.com/jiaaro/pydub) and [SimpleAudio](https://github.com/hamiltron/py-simple-audio).
+They can be difficult to get working, but with enough trial and error, it will work.
+You may have to import SimpleAudio into your working directory manually.

 ### Our audio file
+The audio file we used for blasts is available in this repository (radio_static.mp3).
+If you plan to run our code through python, you will need to update the audio_file_path to point to the audio file on your computer.

 ## Configuration in the lab
+Our lab is split into two rooms: the control room (where our computer running the program is) and the experimentation room (where the participants play the CRTT), as illustrated [here](https://github.com/AnnahGrace01/FTF-CRTT/blob/main/Arrangment%20of%20participants.pdf).
+Put simply, our code runs off of one computer and is displayed to both participants on two monitors simultaneously.
+Both participants see the same thing, and we leverage audio channels to send sound to only one participant at a time (expanded on bellow).

-### Hardwear
+### Hardware
+Our hardware consists of one computer running the code, an AUX. splitter, an HDMI splitter, a USB hub, two monitors, two keyboards, two pairs of headphones, and two big red buttons, as illustrated [here](https://github.com/AnnahGrace01/FTF-CRTT/blob/main/Hardware%20Diagram.pdf).
+The big red buttons emulate the "1" or "2" key ("1" for Player 1, etc.).
+Player 1's headphones are attached to the right audio channel, and Player 2 gets the left audio channel. **NOTE.** Our code needs to play audio on only one channel at a time.
+Your Windows computer may try to "make up for" the single-channel audio by mirroring it to the other channel.
+If this happens (audio comes out of both headphones), you will need to find the setting that controls this and disable it.
+It may be called "audio enhancements".

 ### Calibrating sound
+It is important that you know the volume levels coming out of your experiment at each blast level.
+The precise volume output will entirely depend on your experimental set up, cable length, etc. This means that you need to calibrate the audio to you exact set up.
+You can do this by editing the volume modifiers in lines 92 to 99 of the main script.
+You may have difficulty reaching an output of 110 dBs.
+This is why we use in-line amplifiers.
+Note that every time you run the experiment, you will need to have your computer audio set to the same volume (probably 100%).

 ### Our camera
+We recorded participants during the game.
+To do this, we used an [Insta360 ONE X2](https://www.insta360.com/product/insta360-onex2) placed in between participants.
+We synced the video to our experiment offline in the original study.
+We have since improved to code to start and stop recording over wifi, and sync the time more precisely.
+We will include this code once we are ready to publish it in this repository, along with a version without camera integration for those not using the Insta360 ONE X2.
+If you are looking for a good 360 camera for dyadic research, we have had success with Insta360.
+You should note, however, that their support for Python integration is almost non-existent.

 ## Extention, Customization, Standardization, and Analysis
 We would love for you to modify our code and produce cool research.
 If you publish research with a modified version of our code and you are willing to share your modifications, please create a fork for the project and then make a pull request.